Western Asset Short Duration Income ETF Plans Monthly Dividend of $0.06 (NASDAQ:WINC)

-Western Asset Short Duration Income ETF (NASDAQ:WINC) announced a monthly dividend on Wednesday, September 30th, Zacks reports.
-Stockholders of record on Friday, October 2nd will be paid a dividend of 0.063 per share on Tuesday, October 6th.
-This represents a $0.76 dividend on an annualized basis and a dividend yield of 2.96%.
-The ex-dividend date of this dividend is Thursday, October 1st.
+Western Asset Short Duration Income ETF (NASDAQ:WINC) declared a monthly dividend on Wednesday, September 30th, Zacks reports.
+Stockholders of record on Friday, October 2nd will be given a dividend of 0.063 per share on Tuesday, October 6th.
+This represents a $0.76 annualized dividend and a dividend yield of 2.96%.
+The ex-dividend date is Thursday, October 1st.

 Receive News & Ratings for Western Asset Short Duration Income ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Western Asset Short Duration Income ETF and related companies with MarketBeat.com's FREE daily email newsletter.